Dr James Butler MRSB

 College House, University of Exeter, St Luke's Campus, Heavitree Road, Exeter, EX1 2LU, UK

-James Butler BSc (Hons) MSc PhD MRSB is an Associate Lecturer in Medical Sciences in the Department of Clinical and Biomedical Sciences within the Medical School at the University of Exeter.
+Dr James Butler is an Associate Lecturer in Medical Sciences in the Department of Clinical and Biomedical Sciences within the University of Exeter Medical School.
 He mainly has teaching responsibilities on the BSc Medical Sciences, BSc Neuroscience, BSc Sport and Exercise Medical Sciences, and BMBS Medicine programmes.
 His area of expertise is microbiology, although he has experience in immunology and his first degree was in the wider biomedical sciences.

 For other online profiles please see below: